mrkkrp/markkarpov.com/tutorial/exceptions.md

 that belong to normal results and values that represent adverse outcomes), why should we “contaminate” such a language with the concept of exceptions?

-It is a question we must answer first lest the reader be left in a position of doubt as to when it is natural to use exceptions and when a more pure way of organizing an API is better.
 The topic itself is a bit controversial in the community:

 * Some believe that once you start dealing with exceptions, you should go all the way with them and not to pretend that your code is “safe” from exceptions by adding additional `MaybeT` or `ExceptT` layers.

-* Others are concerned with purity and try to “disinfect” their APIs from exceptions completely (see for example the description of the [`hasql`][hasql] package, where the exception-free API is apparently perceived by the author as a merit).
+* Others are concerned with purity and try to “disinfect” their APIs from exceptions completely (see, for example, the description of the [`hasql`][hasql] package, which claims that “the API comes free from all kinds of exceptions”).

-* The third opinion is that exceptions, as the name suggests, are for exceptional situations, while explicit encoding of adverse outcomes in the type of returned value is for the situations that are to be quite common, and so an obligatory, explicit handling is desirable.
+* The third opinion is that exceptions, as the name suggests, are for exceptional situations, while explicit encoding of adverse outcomes in the type of returned value is for the situations that are expected to be quite common, and so an explicit handling is desirable.

 To see the motivation for introducing exceptions in Haskell, let us consider a simple arithmetic expression: